Merchok/ConchBank/README.md

 If you want to contribute, check the open issues or message me directly.
 All levels are welcome.

+You can reach me on Discord: [Your Discord Username] (consider adding your username or a server invite link here)

 ---

 ## 🔄 Legacy Support